List of political parties in Indonesia: Activist parties

-Prior to the end of the New Order era, there was a time where several political activists and student movements established small political parties in the early 1990s.
+Prior to the end of the New Order era, there was a time when several political activists and student movements established small political parties in the early 1990s.
 Sensing the near fall of the New Order, the formation of these newly unregistered and unrecognized political parties was based on opposition to the New Order government and positioned themselves as the opposition and played a crucial part in the fall of the new order.
 The new parties then and only participated in the 1999 elections.

 Whilst the New Masyumi Party predates the wave of the new opposition parties, the Indonesian Democratic Union Party (PUDI) was considered as the first genuine opposition party.
 As PUDI was upfront and outspoken in their political opposition as a party against the New Order regime, the first out of many.
 At one point, fielding both presidential and vice-presidential candidates, PUDI was considered a challenger to Suharto's rule.
 Emboldened by the success of PUDI, the Democratic People's Association (PRD) organisation declared itself the People's Democratic Party (also abbreviated as PRD).
 On 22 July 1996, the PRD was officially declared to the public and announced its political manifesto.